About the Emory Wheel

-The Emory Wheel was founded in 1919 and is currently the only student-run newspaper of Emory University.
-The Wheel publishes weekly (Wednesday) during the academic year, except during University holidays and scheduled publication intermissions.
+The Emory Wheel was founded in 1919 and is the only independent, student-run newspaper of Emory University.
+The Wheel publishes weekly on Wednesdays during the academic year, except during University holidays and scheduled publication intermissions.

 Our paper is financially and editorially independent from the University.
 All of its content is generated by the Wheel’s more than 100 student staff members and contributing writers, and its printing costs are covered by profits from self-generated advertising sales.

 A single copy of the Wheel is free of charge.
 To purchase additional copies, please contact the Business and Advertising Office.
-Copies of the paper are delivered throughout the campus.
+Copies of the paper are delivered throughout campus.

 The Wheel reserves the rights to all content as it appears in these pages, and permission to reproduce material must be granted by the Editor-in-Chief.